Stph2001/UI-Automated-Test/README.md

 # UI-Automated-Test

-## Libraries used in this project
+## Libraries and Tools used in this project

-This project relies on the following Python libraries:
+This project relies on the following Python libraries and tools:

+### WebDriver Chrome
+I used this test automation tool to allow me to control and manipulate an instance of Chrome from Python code.

 ### Selenium
 Selenium was used to automate a test case in the respective web browser.
 It allowed the simulation of various actions, such as clicking buttons, filling out forms, navigating between sections, and extracting data from the page.